| 1 | Striped road guarder |

 Tongue protrusion – a classic piece of death-faking acting skill.

-All these behaviours are released when the aggressor turns away.
+All these behaviours are relinquished when the aggressor turns away and leaves.
 There’s good chance that a Dekay’s brown snake is lurking in your backgarden, if you live in the eastern half of the USA.
 Be on your guard next time you’re shifting garden furniture and plant pots around.

 A mild-mannered snake with an intense death-faking performance.
 This species measures 35-60cm and ranges from southern Mexico to western Colombia.